Get started

 Admin console

-The admin console is where you find detailed information about your tailnet.
+The admin console is the central location to view and manage your Tailscale network.
 You can manage nodes on your network, users and their permissions, and settings such as key expiry.
 The admin console also informs you if an update to the Tailscale client is available for your device.
-Changes to your tailnet are immediately published to all relevant machines by the coordination server.
+When you make changes from the admin console, the coordination server updates the changes to your tailnet immediately.

 API